-EPQ Coordinator: Miss Dianne Chambers
+EPQ Coordinator: Mrs Nicola Ilsley

-Contact details: Dianne.Chambers@Cayprep.edu.ky
+Contact details: Nicola.llsley@Cayprep.edu.ky

-you will have complet
+you will have complete

 STUDY SKILLS AND LEARNING SUPPORT

 For the first term, every Year 12 has one hour a week of Study Skills.
 The aim is to equip students with skills required for the challenges of stepping up to A-level from either I/GCSE or CXC.
 We work with students to determine individual learning styles, support organisation and help students develop more effective study habits.